usmanmusa1920/flask-unity/docs/quick_start.rst

     python thunder.py boot --port 7000 --debug True

-You can change your default profile picture by moving to http://127.0.0.1:5000/admin/change_profile_image/ and select your new picture from your file system.
+You can change your default profile picture by moving to http://127.0.0.1:5000/admin/change_profile_image/ and select your new picture from your file system, once logged in.

 With this, you can do many and many stuffs now!
 From here you are ready to keep write more views in the app `views.py` as well as in the project `routes.py` and do many stuffs just like the way you do if you use flask only.